Israeli wins gold in UAE; officials refuse to play anthem

 Yasuhiro Yamashita, considered by many to be the greatest judoka ever, told CNN Sport earlier this month: "Judo is a bridge that connects the world's people, cultures and countries," adding "in this fragile world, judo gives us hope to overcome the obstacles of political tension, animosity and discrimination."

-Having beaten Rashad Almashjari of the UAE in the first round of the middleweight division, a second male Israeli judoka, Tohar Butbul, is set to face Italian Olympic champion Fabio Basile for bronze later Friday.
+Having beaten Rashad Almashjari of the UAE in the first round of the middleweight division, a second male Israeli judoka, Tohar Butbul, beat Italian Olympic champion Fabio Basile for bronze later on Friday.

 CNN has also contacted the IJF, the UAE Judo Federation and the Israel Judo Association.
 None were immediately available for comment.